wdi-sf-march-2014/notes/Terminal/living_in_the_command_line.md

 __Follow Along:__

 	[stuart:~]$ open .
-Wherever we are, `open .`, opens a `Finder` window in the current, this can be handy sometimes
+Wherever we are, `open .`, opens a `Finder` window in the current directory, this can be handy sometimes

 ## Looking Around